cybertec-postgresql/safe-backup/README.md

 Then it enters the database into backup mode and returns the WAL position of the checkpoint starting the backup.

-After that, it exits sucessfully, indicating that the actual backup can begin, but the co-process controlling the PostgreSQL session keeps running in the background and waits for the `state` column in the `backup` table to signal that the backup is done.
+After that, it exits sucessfully, indicating that the actual backup can begin

+A co-process controlling the PostgreSQL session keeps running in the background and waits for the `state` column in the `backup` table to signal that the backup is done.
 If that does not happen before `backup_timeout` expires, the backup is marked as failed.

-Once the backup is done, the co-process ends backup mode and stored the resulting `backup_label` contents in the `backup` table.
+Once the backup is done, the co-process ends backup mode and stores the resulting `backup_label` and `tablespace_map` in the `backup` table.

 The post-backup script sets the `state` column in the `backup` table to `done` and waits until the pre-backup co-process has set the `state`